Thomas Amoani

 Why did you choose to study economics?

-I think my journey to discovering Economics was funny because from a younger age, I didn’t know what I wanted to do, I just went to do economics in high school because my best friend was in the same class.
-But also, that’s where the magic started.
-I fell in love with the subject immediately after the first class which was “What is economics?”.
-So, upon completion of high school, I realise that I love and can’t do without economics, and I am good with mathematics so the fact that economics is full of maths and have interesting diagrams that can be used to explain almost everything about the world made me want to see what is next.
+I think my journey to discovering Economics was rather ironic because from a younger age I didn’t know what I wanted to do.
+I chose to study Economics in high school only because my best friend was in the same class.
+But then that’s where the magic started.
+I fell in love with the subject immediately after the first class, which was “What is economics?”.
+So, upon completion of high school, I realised that I love and can’t do without economics, and I am good with mathematics, so the fact that economics is full of maths and has interesting diagrams that can be used to explain almost everything about the world made me want to see what is next.

 How would you describe economics?

-In simple terms, I would say economics as a social science, studies human behaviour and decision-making in response to the insatiability of their needs but having scarce resources to provide them, and then (Economics) provides how to maximise living with the fundamental problem of scarcity of resources.
-However, many complexities arise though from the fact that human beings are mostly unpredictable and are not always rational.
-Nevertheless, economists develop various theories and mathematical models to help make sense of what is happening in the world.
-And I know as we all know that economics is everywhere, so in all, I put everything this way, “without economics, there isn’t the world, and without the world, there isn’t economics, so economics is the world".
+In simple terms, I would say Economics, as a social science, studies human behaviour and decision-making in response to the insatiability of their needs but having scarce resources to provide them, and then provides how to maximise living with the fundamental problem of scarcity of resources.
+However, this is complicated by the fact that human behaviour is often irrational and unpredictable.
+To navigate this, economists build theories and mathematical models to interpret and make sense of the world around us.
+I put everything this way: Economics is not a subject; it is the stage.
+The world is the play, and every choice we make is a line in the script.
+Remove economics, and the stage vanishes.
+Remove the world, and the play has no purpose.
+In the end, economics isn’t just in the world.
+Economics is the world.

 If you had a time machine and could meet your 16-year-old self, what advice would you give them?